bitextor/bitextor/README.md

 bicleaner: /home/user/bicleaner-model/en-fr/training.en-fr.yaml
 bicleanerThreshold: 0.6
 ```
 * `bicleaner`: path to the YAML configuration file of a pre-trained model.
-A number of pre-trained models are available at [https://github.com/bitextor/bitextor-data]
+A number of pre-trained models are available at [https://github.com/bitextor/bitextor-data/releases/tag/bicleaner-v1.0].
+They are ready to be downloaded and decompressed
 * `bicleanerThreshold`: threshold for the confidence score obtained with bitextor to filter low-confidence segment pairs.
 It is recommended to set it to values in [0.5,0.7], even though it is set to 0.0 by default

 If the bicleaner model is not availalbe, the pipeline will try to train one automatically from the data provided through the config file options `initCorpusTrainPrefix` and `bicleanerCorpusTrainingPrefix`: